The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Introduction

-There are solvability results in various special cases assuming that the solutions satisfy De Giorgi - Nash - Moser estimates.
-See \cite{AAAHK} and \cite{HKMPreg} for example.
-The latter paper is also concerned with operators that are $t$-independent.
-Finally, there are perturbation results in a variety of special cases, such as \cite{AAM} and \cite{AAH}; the first paper shows that solvability in $L^2$ implies solvability in $L^p$ for $p$ near $2$, and the second paper has $L^2$-solvability results for small $L^\infty$ perturbations of real elliptic operators when the complex matrix is $t$-independent.
+There are also solvability results in various special cases, assuming that the solutions satisfy De Giorgi - Nash - Moser estimates; see \cite{AAAHK} and \cite{HKMPreg} for example (the latter paper is also concerned with operators that are $t$-independent).
+Finally, there are perturbation results in a multitude of special cases, such as \cite{AAM} and \cite{AAH}; the first paper shows that solvability in $L^2$ implies solvability in $L^p$ for $p$ near $2$, and the second paper has $L^2$-solvability results for small $L^\infty$ perturbations of real elliptic operators when the complex matrix is $t$-independent.

-In our solvability result for elliptic we do not assume \lq\lq $t$-independence".
-Instead, we assume the coefficients $A$ and $B$ satisfy a natural Carleson condition that has appeared in the literature so far only for real scalar elliptic PDEs (\cite {KP01}, \cite{DPP}, and \cite{DPR}).
-The Carleson condition on $A$, \eqref{Car_hatAA} below, holds uniformly on Lipschitz subdomains, and is thus a natural condition in the context of chord-arc domains as well.
-However, in this work we do not go beyond the Lipschitz class of domain.
-Our main result is as follows.
+Significantly, in the formulation of our solvability result for elliptic systems we shall not assume ``$t$-independence".
+Instead, we assume the coefficients $A$ and $B$ satisfy a natural Carleson condition that has appeared in the literature so far only for real scalar elliptic operators (\cite {KP01}, \cite{DPP}, and \cite{DPR}).
+The Carleson condition on $A$, formulated in \eqref{Car_hatAA} below, holds uniformly on Lipschitz sub-domains, and is therefore a natural condition in the context of chord-arc domains as well.
+However, in this work we do not go beyond the class of Lipschitz domain.
+Our main result reads as follows.